Sylvain Van de Weyer: Career

 As a lawyer, he frequently defended newspapers and journalists that had fallen foul of the government of the United Kingdom of the Netherlands, of which modern Belgium then formed the southern half.

 On the outbreak of the Belgian Revolution in 1830, Van de Weyer was in Louvain, but hurried to Brussels where he became a member of the central committee of the Provisional Government of Belgium.
-His command of the English language resulted in him serving as a diplomatic representative of the revolutionaries.
+His command of the English language resulted in his serving as a diplomatic representative of the revolutionaries.
 In 1831, King Leopold I appointed Van de Weyer his "special representative" in London.
 The King at the time was William IV, who reigned from 1830 to 1837, when his niece became Queen Victoria who reigned until January 1901.
 During his tenure as Minister in London, Van de Weyer became a "beloved and honoured friend of the royal family," as was his wife, who became close to the Queen and comforted her after the death of Albert, Prince Consort.

 Van de Weyer later served as the 8th Prime Minister of Belgium, succeeding Jean-Baptiste Nothomb.
-He was Vice-President of the London Library from 1848 till his death in 1874.
+He was vice-president of the London Library from 1848 till his death in 1874.

 He was a founding member of the first Société des douze.

 Personal life

 On 12 February 1839, he married Elizabeth Anne Sturgis Bates (1817–1878), the only daughter of Joshua Bates of Barings Bank, and formerly of Boston.
-She has a brother, William Rufus Gray Bates, who died at a young age.
+She had a brother, William Rufus Gray Bates, who died at a young age.
 Together, they had two sons and five daughters, who were brought up in Marylebone and on their country estate, New Lodge, in the parish of Winkfield in Berkshire: